precice/precice.github.io/pages/docs/configuration/configuration-overview.md

 There is a [seperate page with all steps required for porting](couple-your-code-porting-adapters.html#precice-configuration-file).

+{% note %}
-{% include note.html content="The parsing of floating point numbers in the configuration files depends on your system [locale](https://docs.oracle.com/cd/E19455-01/806-0169/overview-9/index.html).
+The parsing of floating point numbers in the configuration files depends on your system [locale](https://docs.oracle.com/cd/E19455-01/806-0169/overview-9/index.html).
-If you get errors emitted by `xml::XMLAttribute`, then please set the locale to `export LANG=en_US.UTF-8`." %}
+If you get errors emitted by `xml::XMLAttribute`, then please set the locale to `export LANG=en_US.UTF-8`.
+{% endnote %}